-- 1.1.1 Full planning permission is sought for the erection of a dwelling on land adjacent to 21 Stanley Park Avenue in Rhyl. - 1.1.2 A bungalow is proposed to be sited on the eastern corner of the site.
-The bungalow would comprise of one bedroom and living accommodation.
+- 1.1.1 The application is for outline planning permission for the erection of a dwelling on land adjacent to 21 Stanley Park Avenue in Rhyl.
+The application seeks approval of the access, layout, and scale of the development, leaving appearance and landscaping for further approval. - 1.1.2 The plans show details of a bungalow to be sited in the eastern corner of the site.
+The bungalow would comprise of one bedroom and associated living accommodation.
 It would have a low pitched roof and primary windows to the front and northern side. - 1.1.3 Access to the site would be provided on the Stanley Park Avenue frontage to the west of the site.
 The proposed dwelling would be provided with amenity space stretching into an area to the northern side of the site.
 Complimentary hard and soft landscaping is proposed around the site. - 1.1.4 The plans are included at the front of the report.